kaustubh-pandey/Nebula/README.md

 # Nebula
-A real time search engine to search tweets using Twitter API
+A real time search engine to search tweets using Twitter API.
 ## Requirements
 ```
 Node >= 10.21.0